TeskaLabs’ Technology SeaCat Unaffected by GNU C Library Security Vulnerability (CVE-2015-7547)

 Published on October 25, 2016

-TeskaLabs announced that it has joined the Cisco® Solution Partner Program as a Solution Partner.
+TeskaLabs announced that it is now a Preferred Solution Partner within the Cisco® Solution Partner Program.
 The Internet of Everything (IoE) continues to bring together people, processes, data and things to enhance the relevancy of network connections.
 As a member of the Cisco Solution Partner Program, TeskaLabs is able to quickly create and deploy solutions to enhance the capabilities, performance and management of the network to capture value in the IoE.